The quantum efficiencies (QEs) of the two WFC3 CCDs are plotted against wavelength in Figure 5.2

 /s/pix) as a threshold above which we consider a pixel to be “hot,” based on the tail of the dark current distribution as well as a visual examination of 900 sec dark frames taken during Cycle 17.
 Figure 5.11

 shows a histogram of CR-free pixels from 900 sec darks taken at three different times after the April 2010 anneal procedure: about 1 day (red line), 11 days (green line) and 29 days (blue line) later.
-The increase in hot pixels due to on-orbit radiation damage is apparent, but the anneal procedures have typically been found to repair 90% of the hot pixels which accumulate over time; in 2015, the repair rate is 20-30%.
+The increase in hot pixels due to on-orbit radiation damage is apparent.
+The anneal procedure initially repaired 90% of the hot pixels which accumulate over time; in 2015, the repair rate is 20-30%.
 The hot pixel cutoff is shown with a vertical line at 54 e-

-/hr; at this threshold, the growth rate for WFC3 hot pixels is ~1000 pix/day.
+/hr; at this threshold, the growth rate for WFC3 hot pixels is ~1000 pix/day per chip.
 (Radiation damage produces an overall higher dark current as well as an increase in the number of individual hot pixels.
 See Section 5.4.8

 .)
 In both figures, the alternating gray and white regions represent anneal cycles.
 The red vertical lines indicate the dates of the SIC&DH failures, when WFC3 was safed (prior to Oct.
 2009, WFC3 safings warmed the chips to 20°

 ).
 The increased background level introduced by the flash reduces the trailing of electrons from hot pixels along columns during the readout, so more hot pixels are detected above the threshold, accounting for the discontinuity in the number of hot pixels at that time.
 (There is a corresponding drop in the measured dark rate at that time; see Section 5.4.8